4D-Modding/4dmodding-tutorials/README.md

  - [Ghidra](https://github.com/NationalSecurityAgency/ghidra "Ghidra") which is free.

-Im not going to tell **how** to do this stuff.
+Im not going to explain **how** to do this stuff.
 If you want, just google it lol.

 ----